scmmmh/experiment-support-system/docs/user/edit_export_duplicate_delete_survey.rst

 	  .. image:: ../_static/user/notificationsExampleOne.png
 	     :align: center

-	  8. A notification will then be added, auto-populating the e-mail address field with the e-mail address you specified when you setup your account on PyQuestionnaire.
+	  8. A notification will then be added, auto-populating the e-mail address field with the e-mail address you specified when you setup your account on the Experiment Support System.
 An example is shown in the screenshot below:

 	  .. image:: ../_static/user/addedNotificationExample.png
 	     :align: center